sedbangi/soul-wallet-contract/bug-bounty.md

 - Temporary freezing of funds
 - Temporary freezing of NFTs

+**Temporary Exclusion**

+- We are aware of issues related to `FCL_elliptic.sol` and are currently working on modifications.
+Until these modifications are completed, we will not be accepting bug submissions related to `FCL_elliptic.sol`.
+Thank you for your understanding.

 The following items are not covered under this Program:

 - Any contract found under the `contracts/test` directory.